 The bottom line is that acne starts from within, but certain external factors can definitely contribute to (or reduce!) the formation of those painful pimples.
-These tips can help keep anyone — acne-prone or not — on top of their skincare game, no matter how far from home they may be this holiday season.
+These tips can help keep anyone — acne-prone or not — on top of their skincare game, no matter how far from home they may be.

-So, without further ado, here are 12 easy-to-implement tips to make holiday travel easier on your acne!
+So, without further ado, here are 12 easy-to-implement tips to make travel easier on your acne!

 1. Keep it simple by sticking to your routine.

 What’s the best way to keep your skin healthy when you’re at home?
 Stick to a skincare routine.
 So what’s the best way stay on top of your skin’s health on the road?
 Stick to your routine, and only pack the essentials.
 Now is not the time to experiment with that fancy exfoliating peel you just splurged.
-This also goes for retinols, which are a bad idea if you’ll be spending any time in the sun.
 It may be tempting to bring everything in your bathroom just in case, but too many choices can become overwhelming, and who needs a heavier bag anyway?
 Your usual cleanser, treatment serum/gel, moisturizer, and sunscreen should be all you need to set yourself up for success on a short trip.